niplav/site/range_and_forecasting_accuracy.md

 lower accuracy).

-We can test whether this suspicion is acually correct by calculating the average offset and the average ascension – if the ascension is positive, our suspicion is confirmed.
+We can test whether this suspicion is acually correct by calculating the average offset and the average ascension—if the ascension is positive, our suspicion is confirmed.
 We have to weight questions by how many predictions they have received, otherwise the result is skewed by questions with very few predictions.
 This is done by computing the linear